sbslee/fuc/docs/cli.rst

                            '#N/A', '#N/A N/A', '#NA', '-1.#IND', '-1.#QNAN',
                            '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A',
                            'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null')
-     --query TEXT          query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)
+     --keep_default_na     whether or not to include the default NaN values when parsing the data (see `pandas.read_table` for details) --query TEXT          query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)